Danish Contributions to UNHCR

 In 2017, Denmark signed a five-year agreement with UNHCR, committing to continue providing flexible funding and providing support to innovative solutions.

 Denmark has consistently been a top donor to UNHCR.
-In 2019, it was the 8th biggest donor and the 4th largest donor per capita.
-In 2018, it was the 8th biggest donor and 3rd per capita.
+In 2020, it was the 6th biggest donor and the second largest donor per capita.

 Key facts about Denmark as a UNHCR donor

 - During the Global Refugee Forum, Denmark pledged DKK 50 million per year in 2020 and 2021 for UNHCR’s development of innovative solutions.